-NIJ may, in certain cases, provide additional funding in future years to awards made under this solicitation, through continuation awards.
-OJP will consider, among other factors, the availability of appropriations, when the program or project was last competed, OJP's strategic priorities, a recipient's overall management of the award, and progress of award funded work, when making continuation award decisions.
+NIJ may, in certain cases, provide additional funding in future years to awards made under this solicitation through continuation awards.
+In making decisions regarding continuation awards, OJP will consider, among other factors, the availability of appropriations, when the program or project was last competed, OJP's strategic priorities, and OJP's assessment of both the management of the award (for example, timeliness and quality of progress reports), and the progress of the work funded under the award.